 1. Choose widget (Button)

-2. Defines widget properties (name, text, height, width, action)
+2. Define widget properties (name, text, height, width, action)

 3. Confirm addition of the widget (button) to the app

 As with IFTTT, the drawback of this extremely simplified process is that there is no customization available, outside of defining the properties.
 In IFTTT’s case, there is a finite set of triggers and a finite set of actions to choose from – what IFTTT offers is exactly what it offers, nothing more, and nothing less.